Code-Institute-Submissions/supercar-memory-game/README.md

 I also used Google Chrome Dev Tools to inpect the page and work out mobile pixel sizes to apply to CSS media queries.

+The wireframe of the original concept can be found in the wireframe folder.

 MEDIA SOURCED.